-The B-Team rates Repsol as one of the "most radically transparent" companies in terms of compliance with its Principles for Responsible Taxation.
+The B-Team rates Repsol as one of the "most radically transparent" companies in terms of compliance with its Principles of Responsible Taxation.

 NO .
-Principles Description Check (2 Evidence of compliance at Repsol 1 Accountability and governance Taxation is a crucial part of corporate responsibility and is overseen by the BoD. • • Tax policy approved by the BoD, which is binding for the entire Group. • The BoD monitors the Group's tax strategy and risk management at least once a year • Repsol's Global Sustainability Plan includes tax objectives.
-2 Compliance We comply with the tax legislation of the countries in which we operate and pay the right amount of tax at the right time, in the countries where we create value. • Internal regulations to ensure full compliance with tax obligations. • Adequate organizational structure and means to comply with tax obligations. • Internal procedure for transfer pricing aligned with value creation and the arm's length principle.
-3 Corporate structure We will only use business structures that are driven by commercial considerations, are aligned with business activity and which have genuine substance.
-We do not seek abusive tax results. • • Corporate structure aligned with the business, appropriate to legal requirements and corporate governance standards. • No use of instrumental entities in non-cooperative jurisdictions or special purpose vehicles.
-Responsible Tax Principles B-Team (1) 4 Relations with Administrations We seek, wherever possible, to develop cooperative relationships with tax authorities, based on mutual respect, transparency and trust. • Application of the Spanish CBPT.
-Adherence to similar initiatives in Brazil, USA, Netherlands, Portugal, UK and Singapore.
-Voluntary submission of the Tax Transparency Report to the AEAT.
-Voluntary participation in the first ICAP programme.
-Participation in the CONFIA programme in Brazil.
-Qualification as an Authorized Economic Operator in the EU and Peru.
-Participation in the ETACA programme.
-5 Application for and acceptance of tax incentives Where we claim tax incentives offered by government authorities, we seek to ensure that they are transparent and consistent with statutory or regulatory frameworks. • Use of tax benefits following the letter and spirit of the law. • Verification that the incentives are generally available to all economic operators • Support for the publication of oil contracts and their fiscal incentives by governments.
-6 Support for an effective tax system We engage constructively in national and international dialogue with governments, business groups and civil society to support the development of effective tax systems, legislation and administration. • • Participation in public consultation processes.
+Principles Description Check (Evidence of compliance at Repsol 1 Responsibility and governance Taxation is a crucial part of corporate responsibility and is overseen by the BoD. • - Tax policy approved by the Board of Directors, which is binding for the entire Group The BoD monitors the Group's tax strategy and risk management at least once a year - Repsol's Global Sustainability Plan incorporates tax targets.
+Principles Responsible taxation B-Team (1) 2 Compliance We comply with the letter and spirit of the tax laws of the countries in which we operate and pay our fair share in the jurisdictions where we create value. • - Internal regulations that ensure full compliance with tax obligations Organizational structure and adequate means to comply with tax obligations Internal procedure for transfer pricing aligned with value creation and the arm's length principle.
+3 Corporate structure We use corporate structures based on commercial reasons, aligned with the business activity and with real substance.
+We do not seek abusive tax advantages. • - Corporate structure aligned with the business, appropriate to legal requirements and corporate governance standards No use of instrumental entities in non-cooperative or special purpose jurisdictions.
+4 Relations with Administrations We seek, as far as possible, to develop cooperative relationships with the tax authorities, based on respect, transparency and mutual trust. • - Implementation of the Spanish CBPT Adherence to similar initiatives in Brazil, USA, Netherlands, Portugal, UK and Singapore Voluntary submission of the Tax Transparency Report to the AEAT Voluntary participation in the first ICAP program Participation in the CONFIA pilot program in Brazil Qualification as Authorized Economic Operator in the EU and Peru Participation in the ETACA program.
+5 Application for and acceptance of tax incentives When we apply tax incentives offered by the authorities, we promote safeguards to ensure that they are transparent and consistent with the legislative and regulatory framework. - Use of tax benefits respecting the letter and spirit of the law Verification that the incentives are generally available to all economic operators - Support for the publication of oil contracts and their fiscal incentives by governments.
+6 Support for an effective tax system We engage constructively in national and international dialogue with governments, business organizations and civil society to support the development of an effective tax system. - Participation in public consultation processes.
 Collaboration with OECD, UN and EU.
-Dialogue with NGOs. • Participation in responsible taxation and tax governance initiatives (B-Team). • Founding member of the EITI and committed to its standards.
-7 Transparency We provide regular information to our stakeholders, including investors, policy makers, employees, civil society and the general public, about our approach to tax and taxes paid. • • Top score in Spain and the EU in terms of tax transparency and responsibility according to third-party reports • Publication of tax payments by country. • Detailed tax information on website. • Publication of the Country-by-Country Report (OECD CbCr).
+Dialogue with NGOs Participation in responsible taxation and tax governance initiatives (B-Team) Founding member of the EITI and committed to its standards.
+7 Transparency We provide information to our stakeholders on a regular basis about our tax strategy and taxes paid (investors, legislators, employees, civil society and the general public). - Benchmark in Spain and the EU in tax transparency and responsibility according to third party reports - Publication of tax payments by country Detailed tax information on website Publication of the Country-by-Country Report (OECD CbCr).

-- (1) These principles of responsible taxation have been defined by the B-Team, a group of multinational companies committed to good tax practices, following an open dialogue with NGOs and official bodies. - (2) This assessment has been validated by other B-Team companies in a peer review exercise of compliance with the Principles of Responsible Taxation.
+- (1) These principles of responsible taxation have been defined by the B-Team, a group of multinational companies committed to good tax practices, following an open dialogue with NGOs and official bodies. - (2) This assessment has been validated by other companies belonging to the B-Team in a peer review exercise of compliance with the Principles of Responsible Taxation.

 - Introduction

 - B-Team Principles of Responsible Taxation

-- GRI 207 Standard: Tax
+- GRI Standard 207: Taxation

 - Other international standards

-GRI Standard 207: Introduction
+GRI Standard 207: introduction